Did you find this article useful?

-If you’re buying a leasehold house or flat, the property will still need buildings insurance but you may not need to arrange this yourself.
+If you’re buying a leasehold house or flat, the property will still need buildings insurance, but you may not need to arrange this yourself.
 The responsibility usually lies with the landlord who owns the freehold.
 But this isn’t always the case, so it’s important to ask your solicitor who is responsible for insuring the building.

-As moving day approaches, you may want to consider contents insurance – to protect your belongings too.
+It’s not essential but as moving day approaches, you may want to consider contents insurance – to protect your belongings too.
 You shouldn’t underestimate how much your items are worth – from your TV to your washing machine.

 The amount of life cover you’ll need will depend on the size of your mortgage and the type of mortgage you have.
-You may also want to factor in any other debts you may have, as well as money needed to care for dependants, such as a partner, children or elderly relatives.
+You may also want to factor in any other debts you may have, as well as money needed to care for dependants, such as a partner, children, or elderly relatives.

 Critical illness cover can help support you and your family if you unexpectedly fall ill.
 Insurance policies vary so it’s worth checking what illnesses are covered.